tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LP_Ins_Confusion_Matrix.md

     ![confusion_matrix.png](Images/confusion_matrix.png)

-Communicat to students that a **classification report** can also be used to evaluate a model.
+Communicate to students that a **classification report** can also be used to evaluate a model.
 When evaluating a model, the **accuracy**, **precision**, and **recall** must all be evaluated to ensure the rate of false positive sand false negatives are minimal.
 The results from these tests can be stored within a **classification report**, which can be used to assess and evaluate number of predicted occurrences for each class.

 * Classification reports calculate the precision, recall, and f1 score (accuracy in relation to precision and recall).
 Classification reports can be generated using the **sklearn** `metrics.classification_report` module.
 All that is required to execute the `classification_report` function is the actual data points and predicted data points.